Custom Membrane Switch Backlighting Options

 - Low power-consumption

 - Uniform light intensity across entire graphic area

 - No emitted heat or electromagnetic interference

 - Durable enough to withstand extreme temperatures, humidity, and other rugged conditions.

 Contact Dyna-Graphics for Custom Membrane Switch Backlighting

 For nearly four decades, Dyna-Graphics has provided durable, high performance membrane switch technology for a broad variety of industries and applications.
-Find more information on our custom membrane switches here.If you’re unsure of what backlighting technology is right for your membrane switches, contact us to learn more or find a local representative.
+Find out more information about our custom membrane switches here.If you’re unsure of what backlighting technology is right for your membrane switches, contact Dyna-Graphics to learn more or find a local representative.